A Strong Duality Result for Constrained POMDPs with Multiple Cooperative Agents

+The goal of the agents is to work cooperatively to solve the following constrained optimization problem.

 Here, $\constraintv$ is a fixed $K$-dimensional real-valued vector.
 We refer to the solution of \eqref{eq:macpomdp} as its \emph{optimal value} and denote it by $\optcosts = \optcost$.
-In particular, if the set of feasible policy-profiles is empty, we set $\optcosts$ to $\infty$ and with slight abuse of terminology will consider any policy-profile in $\uspace$ to be optimal.
+In particular, if the set of feasible mixtures is empty, we set $\optcosts$ to $\infty$, and, with slight abuse of terminology, we will consider any mixture in $\m{\uspace}$ to be optimal.

-The following assumption about feasibility of \eqref{eq:macpomdp} will be used in one of the parts of Theorem \ref{thm:strongduality}. \begin{assumption}[Slater's Condition] There exists a policy-profile $\ov{u} \in \uspace$ and $\zeta > 0$ for which
+The following assumption about feasibility of \eqref{eq:macpomdp} will be used in one of the parts of Theorem \ref{thm:strongduality}. \begin{assumption}[Slater's Condition] There exists a mixture $\mu \in \m{\uspace}$ and $\zeta > 0$ for which

 \end{assumption}